j-mnr/gophergo.dev/content/basics/04-operators.md

 		lilNum1 >= lilNum2)
 }

-// OperatorsLogical shows how to introduce more granular logic into your
+// Logical shows how to introduce more granular logic into your
-// program with the logical operators. func OperatorsLogical() {
+// program with the logical operators. func Logical() {
 	theAnswer := '*'
 	toTheUniverse := 42
 	percentC := 42